Small cancellation rings are non-amenable: Construction of a free subalgebra

 \begin{lemma} Let $w \notin \Mon$.
 Let $x$ be a single letter such that either $x \in \Sp'$, or $x\notin \Mon$.
 Assume that all maximal occurrences in $w$ have $\Mp$-measure $\leqslant \mu$.
 Then all maximal occurrences in $x\cdot w$ and $w\cdot x$ have $\Mp$-measure $\leqslant \mu + 1$.
 Moreover, if $x\cdot w$ have no cancellations, then $xw \notin \Mon$; if $w\cdot x$ have no cancellations, then $wx \notin \Mon$. \end{lemma} \begin{proof} If $x$ prolongs some maximal occurrence, it can prolong it by at most one small piece, since $x \in \Sp'$, so the first part follows.

 The second part follows from the fact that $\Mon$ is closed under taking subwords. \end{proof}

 \begin{remark} Clearly, in order to have a free subalgebra in the quotient ring $k\Fr / \llangle \Rel\rrangle$, one needs to avoid having a very big set of relators $\Rel$.
-The conditions of Theorem~\ref{free_subelgebra_exists} provide one possible way for this. \end{remark}
+The conditions of Theorem~\ref{free_subelgebra_exists} provide one possible to do that. \end{remark}

 \begin{lemma} Let $\Fr$ be a non-cyclic free group.
 Let $\Rel \subseteq k\Fr$ satisfy Compatibility Axiom.
-Assume moreover that there exist non-empty reduced words that do not belong to $\Mon$ and $\Rel$ does not contain relations of the form $u = 0$, where $u$ is a monomial.
+Assume moreover that there exist non-empty reduced words that do not belong to $\Mon$, and $\Rel$ does not contain relations of the form $u = 0$, where $u$ is a monomial.
 Let $\Sp^{\prime}$ be the union of $\Sp$ and all letters that belong to $\Mon$.
-Then there exist two words $w_1, w_2 \notin \Mon$ such that they are cyclically reduced, there are no cancellations in $w_1\cdot w_2$, $w_2\cdot w_1$, $w_1, w_2$ do not contain occurrences of $\Mp$-measure $> 4$ and do not have common suffix.
+Then there exist two words $w_1, w_2 \notin \Mon$ such that they are cyclically reduced, there are no cancellations in $w_1\cdot w_2$, $w_2\cdot w_1$, the words $w_1, w_2$ do not contain occurrences of $\Mp$-measure $> 4$ and do not have common suffix.
 Furthermore we always can choose $w_1, w_2$ such that they contain some occurrences from $\Mon$. \end{lemma} \begin{proof} Let $w$ be a non-empty reduced word that do not belong to $\Mon$.
 First assume that $w$ contains some occurrences from $\Mon$.
 Then there exists a subword $w'$ of $w$ such that $w' \notin \Mon$, it contains some occurrences of $\Mon$, and does not contain occurrences of $\Mp$-measure $> 2$.
 Indeed, a possible overlap of two different maximal occurrences is a small piece.
 Hence, considering the set of all maximal occurrences in $w$ (which is non-empty by the initial assumption), one can easily find such a subword.
-See the picture below ($\lbrace u_i\rbrace_{i = 1}^{k}$ is the set of maximal occurrences in $w$ enumerated from left to right).
+See the picture below ($\lbrace u_i\rbrace_{i = 1}^{k}$ is the set of all maximal occurrences in $w$ enumerated from left to right).

 If $w'$ is not cyclically reduced, then let $z$ be a letter such that $w'z$ is reduced and cyclically reduced.
 Such letter exists because $\Fr$ has at least~$2$ free generators.
 Since $\Sp^{\prime}$ contains all letters from $\Mon$, we have that either $z\notin \Mon$, or $z \in \Sp'$.
 Hence by Lemma~\ref{small_increasing} the word $w'z$ does not contain maximal occurrences of $\Mp$-measure $> 3$ and $w'z \notin \Mon$.
 So further we assume that $w'$ is cyclically reduced and does not contain maximal occurrences of $\Mp$-measure $> 3$.